openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 the user with a worker node ignition file.
 As a result, the user is not able to manually add worker nodes to the resulting cluster.
-All current official OCP documentation points the user to use "the worker ignition file that get generated during installation", but these are not currently generated in such bootstrap-in-place installation.
+All current official OCP documentation points the user to use "the worker ignition file that get generated during installation", but that is not currently generated in such bootstrap-in-place installation.

 ### Goals